Karlson54/Diploma/README.md

 - `npm run db:studio` - Open Drizzle Studio to view and modify the database
 - `npm run db:init` - Initialize the database
 - `npm run db:seed` - Seed the database with initial data

+## User Report Management

+### User-Specific Reports

+All reports created by a user are automatically associated with that user's employee record in the database.
+The application ensures that:

+1. When a user creates a new report, it is saved with their employee ID
+2. Users can only view, edit, and delete their own reports
+3. Admins can view reports from all users

+### How It Works

+The application uses Clerk for authentication and maintains a relationship between Clerk user IDs and employee records in the database:

+1. When a user creates a report through the calendar interface, the system:
+   - Identifies the current user via Clerk authentication
+   - Finds the corresponding employee record
+   - Associates the report with that employee's ID

+2. The report data is stored in the database with the following structure:
+   - Basic report information (date, hours, comments, etc.)
+   - Reference to the employee who created it
+   - Associated companies (client and contracting agency)

+3. API Endpoints:
+   - `GET /api/reports` - Retrieves all reports for the current user
+   - `POST /api/reports` - Creates a new report for the current user
+   - `PUT /api/reports` - Updates an existing report (only if it belongs to the current user)
+   - `DELETE /api/reports?id={reportId}` - Deletes a report (only if it belongs to the current user)

+This security model ensures that users can only access and modify their own data while administrators maintain oversight capabilities for the entire system.